EricaBrooksTech/Amazon-Junior-Dev-Course-Projects/README.md

 4. Check out the code, comments, and any README files for explanations

+---

-👩🏽‍💻 Author
+## 💻 Author
-Developed by Erica Brooks, a self-driven learner exploring software development through the Amazon + Coursera training pathway.
+Developed by Erica Brooks as part of practice for the Amazon Junior Software Developer Certificate on Coursera.

+---
-📬 Feedback & Contributions
+## 📬 Feedback & Contributions
 This repository is a work-in-progress learning portfolio.
 Suggestions, corrections, and ideas are always welcome — feel free to open an issue or pull request.